DanMcG96/CompSysIoTProject/README.md

 * To start a new Screen session: $ screen
 * Run your program
 * To check what Screens you have running: $ screen -ls
-* To pass into a a specific Screen session: $ screen -r <ID of your screen session >
+* To pass into a specific Screen session: $ screen -r <ID of your screen session >

 ### Scheduling Functions